Tetsuya Endo (wrestler): Fourth incarnation of Burning (2021-2024)

 On December 7, 2021, DDT announced that, at the request of Endo and Jun Akiyama, Kenta Kobashi had endorsed the reformation of the Burning stable (originally formed in 1998, in All Japan Pro Wrestling) for its fourth incarnation.
 Endo and Akiyama were immediately joined by Yusuke Okada and Yuya Koroku.
 On December 26, at Never Mind 2021 in Yoyogi, this new stable debuted by defeating The37Kamiina (Shunma Katsumata, Yuki Ueno, Mao and Toui Kojima).

-On March, 20, 2022, at Judgement 2022, Endo defeated his longtime rival and former tag team partner Konosuke Takeshita to regain the KO-D Openweight Championship for the third time.
-On June 12, at CyberFight Festival 2022, Endo would suffer a during a match between him and his Burning stablemate Jun Akiyama and Kazusada Higuchi against Katsuhiko Nakajima, Atsushi Kotoge and Yoshiki Inamura as result he would be forced to relinquish his KO-D Openweight Championship and forfeit his spot in the 2022 King of DDT tournament.
+On March 20, 2022, at Judgement 2022, Endo defeated his longtime rival and former tag team partner Konosuke Takeshita to regain the KO-D Openweight Championship for the third time.
+On June 12, at CyberFight Festival 2022, Endo would suffer a concussion during a match between him and his Burning stablemate Jun Akiyama and Kazusada Higuchi against Katsuhiko Nakajima, Atsushi Kotoge and Yoshiki Inamura as result he would be forced to relinquish his KO-D Openweight Championship and forfeit his spot in the 2022 King of DDT tournament.

 From November 1 until December 4, Endo took part in the 2022 D-Oh Grand Prix, where finished his block with a record of two wins, and two losses and one draw, failing to advance to the finals of the tournament.
 On December 29, Endo, Okada and their new stablemate Kotaro Suzuki defeated Naruki Doi, Toru Owashi and Kazuki Hirata to win KO-D 6-Man Tag Team Championship.
 They lost the titles to Shinya Aoki, Super Sasadango Machine and Yuki Ueno on February 26, 2023.

 On March 21, at Judgement, Endo defeated Naruki Doi to win the DDT Universal Championship.
 He lost the title to Matt Cardona on July 23 at Wrestle Peter Pan.